trufflesuite/drizzle/packages/drizzle-vue-plugin/packages/drizzle-react-components/README.md

 ## Test Apps

+Refer to the test apps to learn more about how to use DRC.

 A test app targeting the React 16.3+ context API has been included at `./test-app`.
 And one targeting the legacy context API can be found at `test-app-legacy-context`.

 ### Installation